jackyzha0/jackyzha0.github.io/content/thoughts/Knowledge Argument.md

 	- There is no further conversion of neural signals into a qualitative medium
 - No Cartesian theatre in the brain
 	- There is no central place where all things 'come together' and [consciousness](thoughts/consciousness.md) happens
-	- Point of view of the observer is smeared over a large volumen of the brain with different networks (distributed model of representation)
+	- Point of view of the observer is smeared over a large volume of the brain with different networks (distributed model of representation)
 - Consciousness is like fame
 	- “Just as becoming famous is not a precisely datable event like being transduced into a medium (like being televised), so achieving consciousness in the brain is not a precisely datable transition in the brain.
 - No qualia if intrinsic properties are *instantiated by* rather than *represented by* neural activity